4mugala/InStringMath/README.md

 This algorithm is available in both Python and Javascript -- named as main.py and main.js respectively: they are possible direct translation of one another.

+THIS PROGRAM  (MODULE) IS NOT YET AVAILABLE ON PYPI AND NPM, I AM WORKING HARD: IT IS SOON GOING TO BE AVAILABLE.

 CONTRIBUTIONS OF ANY FORMS TO THIS REPOSITORY ARE WELCOME

 ## Author